cgurps/NNSearch/README.md

 make -j [YOUR_NUMBER_OF_CORES]
 ```

 The project contains two executable.
-You can access the options using `-h`.
+You can access their options using `-h`.
 The first one, `query` performs one query (given by the input) on the loaded mesh (also given in the input) and outputs the results on the console.
 The second executable, `randomQueries`, performs a number of random queries against the loaded mesh (from the input).
 This has mainly been used for timings.
-Both programs only supports [OBJ](https://en.wikipedia.org/wiki/Wavefront_.obj_file) as inputs (I used the library [OBJ_Loader](https://github.com/Bly7/OBJ-Loader)).
+Both programs only supports [OBJ](https://en.wikipedia.org/wiki/Wavefront_.obj_file)
+as inputs (I used the library [OBJ_Loader](https://github.com/Bly7/OBJ-Loader)).
+You can find some OBJ in the folder `shape`
+that you will need to decompress (for example using `gunzip shapes/*`).

 The project is shipped with unit tests (through `ctest` if enabled) and a [documentation](https://cgurps.github.io/NNSearch/index.html).